 Curtains and Drapes

-Curtains or drapes in living areas and bedrooms don't need frequent cleaning; a thorough cleaning by washing or dry cleaning once a year is enough.
-If you are concerned about dust, take down the drapes and toss them in the dryer on the 'air only' cycle to remove the dust and even a few wrinkles.
-Don't use heat because that can cause some fabrics to shrink.
+Curtains or drapes in living areas and bedrooms don't need frequent cleaning because gravity tackles much of the dust.
+A thorough cleaning by washing or dry cleaning once a year is enough, though, to remove dust caught in the crevices and wrinkles of the fabric.
+If you are concerned about dust, take down the drapes and toss them in the dryer on the air-only cycle to remove the dust and even eliminate a few wrinkles.
+Don't use heat because that can cause some fabrics or linings to shrink.

 Curtains in kitchens and bathrooms should be washed more often (seasonally) because they catch grease particles and aerosol over-sprays.